Chapter 1 : Chapter 1

 "How did you know--?" he started.

-"I know your walk, James," I said, "Answer the question."
+"I know your walk, James," I snapped, "Answer the question."

 "Old habits die hard," he answered simply.